 If you are must build your foundation deeper than the abutting neighbor’s foundation then you have to do underpinning.
 Underpinning is the extension of an existing foundation deeper into the Earth.
 That means you literally add to the existing foundation under it.
 This is a costly and tedious method of construction.
 What they do is dig out small portions of the soil under the neighbor’s building and little by little pour new concrete underneath it.

 When the process is complete you will have lowered the neighbors foundation wall and you can now match your footing to the bottom of their new foundation.

 Thank You for reading our Blog Post on Attaching to your neighbor’s building.

 I hope this was helpful.
 You can leave questions or comments below.
-If you want to discuss a specific project with an architect please feel free to Contact Fontan Architecture directly.
-We will be happy to help.
-We are a full service New York Architecture Firm.
+If you want to discuss a specific project with an architect please feel free to contact us directly.

 This post was written by Jorge Fontan AIA a Registered Architect and owner of New York City architecture firm Fontan Architecture.
 Jorge Fontan has earned 3 degrees in the study of architecture including two degrees from the City University of New York and a Masters Degree in Advanced Architectural Design from Columbia University.
 Jorge has a background in construction and has been practicing architecture for 15 years where he has designed renovations and new developments of various building types.